Tag Archives: Lund University

 • Teaching skills.

-This is a full-time, fixed-term employment of 3 years.
-The period of employment is determined in accordance with the agreement “Avtal om tidsbegränsad anställning som postdoktor” (“Agreement on fixed-term employment as a post-doctoral fellow”) between Lund University, SACO-S and OFR/S, dated 1st February 2022.
-Preferred start date in May 2023.
+This is a full-time, fixed-term employment of 2 years with the possibility to extend to 3 years.
+The period of employment is determined in accordance with the agreement “Avtal om tidsbegränsad anställning som postdoktor” (“Agreement on fixed-term employment as a post-doctoral fellow”).

 Type of employment Temporary position